ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-edit-segments-policies.md.md

 ## Overview

-After you have [defined information barrier policies](information-barriers-policies.md), you might need to make changes to those policies.
-Use this article as a guide for making changes to user segments or policies for information barriers.
+After you have [defined information barrier policies](information-barriers-policies.md), you might need to make changes to those policies or to your user segments.
+Use this article as a guide.

 > [!IMPORTANT]
 > To perform the tasks described in this article, you must be assigned an appropriate role, such as one of the following:<br/>- Microsoft 365 Enterprise Global Administrator<br/>- Office 365 Global Administrator<br/>- Compliance Administrator<br/>- IB Compliance Management (this is a new role!)<p>To learn more about prerequisites for information barriers, see [Prerequisites (for information barrier policies)](information-barriers-policies.md#prerequisites).<p>Make sure to [connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell?view=exchange-ps).